Nizam-ul-Mulk, Asaf Jah I: Career

-Life After Aurangzeb
+After Aurangzeb

 The disintegration of the Mughal empire which Aurangzeb had well established, began upon Aurangzeb's death in 1707.
 The Sayyid brothers (Sayyid Hussain Ali Khan and Sayyid Hassan Ali Khan Barha) became highly influential in the Mughal Court after Aurangzeb's death and became king makers during the anarchy following the death of emperor Aurangzeb in 1707.
 They created conflict in the Mughal court by eliminating and appointing new emperor one after other.
 When Bahadur Shah I (1707-1712) died, his successor Jahandar Shah (1712-1713) was assassinated and his nephew Farrukhsiyar (1713–1719) became the emperor with the support of the Sayyid brothers, Farrukhsiyar was later blinded, deposed and murdered and his first cousin Rafi ud-Darajat (February–June 1719) became Emperor and died of lung disease, when his elder brother Rafi ud-Daulah (June–September 1719) became Emperor who also died of lung disease, thus Muhammad Shah (1719–1748) the grandson of Bahadur Shah I from his fourth son Jahan Shah ascended the throne at the age of 17 years with the Sayyid brothers as his regents.